-During the period under review, the Directors and other key personnel of the Bank complied with the following Codes of Corporate Governance, which it subscribes to:
+During the period under review, the Directors and other key personnel of the Bank complied with the following Codes of Corporate Governance, which the Bank subscribes to:

-- a.
-The Central Bank of Nigeria (CBN) issued Code of Corporate Governance for Banks and Discount Houses in Nigeria 2014. - b.
-The Securities and Exchange Commission (SEC) issued Code of Corporate Governance for public companies.
+- The Central Bank of Nigeria (CBN) issued Code of Corporate Governance for Banks and Discount Houses in Nigeria 2014. - b.
+The Securities and Exchange Commission (SEC) issued Code of Corporate Governance for public companies. - c.
+The National Code of Corporate Governance for Public Companies which became effective in January 2019.

-In addition to the above Codes, the Bank complies with relevant disclosure requirements in other jurisdictions where it operates.
+In addition to the above Codes, the bank complies with relevant disclosure requirements in other jurisdictions where it operates.